 1. Find out the pitch of your roof

-Before starting the installation process, you need to find out the pitch of your roof. the roof pitch dictates how much overlap is required with each slate.
-This has been made easier with the development of technology.
-Most smartphones nowadays can access apps that have been designed specifically to find out the pitch or angle of your roof, such as the VELUX pitch roof app.
+Before you start installing, you need to find out the pitch of your roof.
+The roof pitch dictates how much overlap you need with each slate.
+If you have a smartphone, you can access apps that have been designed specifically to find out the pitch or angle of your roof, such as the VELUX pitch roof app.

 2. Find out the required overlap